tilak-gumray/TestYourKotlinGyan/README.md

 (v) The mutable map and the immutable list helped in dealing with the in memory data appropriately.

-(vi) And of course used the 'val' and 'var' variables through out the code
+(vi) And of course used the 'val' and 'var' variables used through out the code